“The way to beauty may not be the most attractive, but the admiring glances that result are worth it.” – Americans at Work: Barbers

 Still today, the barber acts as a listener and sometime counselor of his clients.

-Beauty salons for women are place of transformation, where a stylist can make or break her attractiveness.
+Beauty salons for women are places of transformation, where a stylist can make or break her attractiveness.

 The hairstylist is an artiste, with assistants who help actualized their coiffed masterpiece.